-o It is OK to use your fingers and thumb as much as you are able.
-Typing, writing, eating, dressing, driving, and light tool use are all good.
+o It is OK to use your fingers and thumb lightly as much as you are able.
+Typing, writing, eating, dressing and light tool use are all good.
+You will not be able to do any strong gripping or grasping, pulling or pushing, carrying, or operating of power tools.
+You can't damage or harm anything by using your fingers and thumb lightly.
+But it might hurt if you overuse it, so just go by how your hand feels.

-• Pain Management Expectations
+Pain Management Expectations

-Your finger will be pain free when you leave the surgery center, and the numbing effect of the local anesthesia will likely last 4-6 hours but is variable.
+Your hand will be pain free when you leave the surgery center, and the numbing effect of the local anesthesia will likely last 4-6 hours but is variable.
 Occasionally there might still be some numbing/tingling effect even the next morning.
-We do not expect much pain after this surgery.
+We do not expect much pain after trigger finger or thumb release surgery.
 Many people do well with only non-narcotic medication, but pain pills for the first day or 2 are OK.
 I recommend taking the medicine before the lidocaine local anesthesia wears off, and/or at bedtime.

-• Pain Medications
+Pain Medications

-There are three types of pain pills.
+o There are three types of pain pills.
 All three types can be taken together, and at the same time.
 Their pain-relieving effects are additive.

-■ Tylenol (acetaminophen)
+Tylenol (acetaminophen)